-Dreamers Are as American as Apple Pie
+Dreamers Are As American As Apple Pie

-When I was a kid, my family traveled to Ocean City, Md., every summer.
+When I was a kid, my family traveled to Ocean City, Maryland, every summer.
 The drive was long and the beach was hot as hell.
-If it had been up to me, we would have flown to Disneyworld.
+If it had been up to me, we would have flown to Disney World.
 But at age 7 or 9 or 10, I had no choice.
 I simply had to suck it up and sit in the back of our van listening to Celine Dion cassette tapes until we arrived where I would then pout the entire week.

 Even at age 15, when my mother and stepfather decided we were going to Cooks Forest in backwoods Pennsylvania to sleep in a rickety cabin where I ended up getting pneumonia and a nasty rash, I had no say.
 My elders made my decisions for me and that was that.